 This is why some people think the best solution is to bring a fresh influx of wolves to Isle Royale National Park.
 The plan is to release 25-30 wolves over the next three to five years.
-So far, park officials have trapped four wolves on the mainland beginning in late September and released them on the island.
-Three of the wolves are female — with the hope they will successfully breed.
+So far, park officials released four wolves on the island last year.
+In February and March 2019, another four wolves were released.
+Four of the wolves are female — with the hope they will successfully breed.

 This new blood would potentially rebalance the predator-prey relationship and the idea is that the rest of the ecosystem would follow.
 Introducing so many wolves over several years is hardly natural either, others argue, saying that humans should just be hands off and let nature take its course.
 The original 50 wolves had found their way to the island on their own, having moved in from Canada; perhaps they could do so again if given the chance.